TRACK CHAIR

 In this minitrack, we welcome submissions of full research papers or research in progress, including theory articles, literature reviews, teaching cases, or studies employing qualitative, quantitative, mixed methods, and design science research methods.
 Topics of interest include, but are not limited to, technology’s role in addressing:

-- Consequences of global crises, such as COVID-19, on work, education, and society
+- Consequences of local and global crises (e.g. COVID-19), on work, education, and society

 - Best practices in education and work contexts